 © [Paolese ] /Adobe Stock

-Here is what you need to know to get your new State of Ohio Compliant Driver’s License or identification card:
+What you need to know about the new State of Ohio Compliant Driver’s License or identification card:

 – Compliant driver’s license/ID cards have enhanced security features